sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 ### The _internal_ database

 All this statistical information is very useful, but is reset when the system restarts.
 What if we want to analyze the performance of our system over time?
 Of course, InfluxDB is a time-series database, built especially for storing this kind of data.
-So the system periodically writes all statistical data to a special database called `_internal`, which allows you to bring the full power of the [InfluxQL](https://influxdb.com/docs/v0.9/query_language/spec.html) to analyze the system itself.
+So the system periodically writes all statistical data to a special database called `_internal`, which allows you to use the full power of the [InfluxQL](https://influxdb.com/docs/v0.9/query_language/spec.html) to analyze the system itself.

 Some examples may help.